chadwhitacre/openpath/_posts/2024-03-21-relicensing-and-rug-pulls.md

 ---
 title: Relicensing and Rug Pulls
-excerpt: If a viable fork materializes, relicensing was a rug pull.
+excerpt: If a viable fork of Redis emerges, relicensing was a rug pull.
 If not, it wasn't ... and that's kinda sad.
+homepage_rank: 3
 ---

 Another day, [another major Open Source project